-Graduate students also have access to the kitchen at the Geddes Building.
-The same rules apply regarding use and cleanliness as at the Dance Building.
+Graduate students also have access to the faculty kitchenette in the Dance Building which includes a fridge, sink, microwave, Keurig, and teapot.
 Students are expected to clean up after themselves.
-There is a campus phone for on-campus calls only.
 Students are responsible for items left in the refrigerator; dirty utensils and empty/dirty containers must not be left in the fridge.
-There are cleaning supplies and cupboards available to maintain kitchen items.
-The dishwasher will be used for special events only and should NOT be used without permission.
-Graduate students have access to their own coffee machine and are responsible for purchasing coffee and cleaning up and maintaining all aspects of its use.
-The Department will provide creamer, sugar and disposable cups.
+There are cleaning supplies and cabinets available to maintain kitchen items.